 Emergency employees who are required to remain at work during hazardous times may be relieved of duties for the period of time necessary to assure the safety of their families.
 When conditions cause an emergency employee to arrive late, management may determine that the conditions justified the late arrival.
 An emergency employee’s failure to report to work during an adverse weather event may result in disciplinary action if deemed appropriate by management.
 Management is expected to consult with Employee & Management Relations in the Office of Human Resources before taking such disciplinary action.
 Any emergency employees who cannot work during a closing for whatever reason must be allowed to code Adverse Weather leave following the guidelines provided in this policy.

 In some cases, department necessity may require that employees who had not been designated as emergency must report to work (or remain at work) during an emergency situation.
 Management shall establish a procedure for notifying these employees individually.
-Such an event would not necessarily result in a permanent change to emergency status for the position and would not require a change to the position attributes in HRIS.
+Such an event would not necessarily result in a permanent change to emergency status for the position and would not require a change to the employee’s job data record in ConnectCarolina.

 All employees required to work during an emergency situation or adverse weather event must be paid at their regular rate for all hours worked (subject to wage-hour overtime provisions).
 In addition, these employees must receive paid time off (on an hour-for-hour basis) for all hours worked while the University is closed due to the event.